johannesjo/super-productivity/README.md

 ### Windows
 * Install [superProductivity_Setup_latest.exe from the releases page](https://github.com/johannesjo/super-productivity/releases).

+### Android & iOS
+For Android and iOS it is recommended to use the [web-version](http://super-productivity.com/app).
+You can then add the app to your start screen via the browser.
+Here is a [guide that explains how to do it](https://www.howtogeek.com/196087/how-to-add-websites-to-the-home-screen-on-any-smartphone-or-tablet/).

 ## Gnome Shell Integration
 There is also an extension which integrates the application into the status bar.
 * [install most recent](https://github.com/johannesjo/gnome-shell-extension-super-productivity)
 * [install from extensions.gnome.org](https://extensions.gnome.org/extension/1348/super-productivity-indicator/)

 ## Build and run for yourself
 ```